 It is the policy of the School to process all grievances fairly and expeditiously, with the intent of resolving them in a mutually agreeable manner.

-Title IX Sexual Harassment Model Policy [required]
+Title IX Sexual Harassment Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.